hettlage/pytest-db-content/docs/quickstart.rst

        assert sorted_novels[0]['author'] == authors[0]
        assert sorted_novels[1]['author'] == authors[2]

 Running pytest this time leads to a rude awakening - the test fails.
-A little digging in the copious error output lets you find the error message: `UNIQUE constraint failed: book.id` The problem is that we are trying to create books with idsa that exist ijn the database already.
+A little digging in the copious error output lets you find the error message: `UNIQUE constraint failed: book.id` The problem is that we are trying to create books with ids that exist in the database already.
 In other words, the rows we add with `tmprow` are *not* deleted between iterations done by Hypothesis.
 The `tmprow` fixture is set up before the first set of authors, but is only torn down after the last set of authors.

-So when using Hypothesis, bear in mind that the same instance of a fixture is yused for all iterations.
+So when using Hypothesis, bear in mind that the same instance of a fixture is used for all iterations.
 In our case that implies we have to do some manual cleaning up.
 Luckily, this is straightforward.
 Just replace the code

 .. code-block:: python